What is Travertine?

-Travertine stone was formed millions of years ago in a similar way to limestone.
+Travertine is a type of limestone formed millions of years ago from hot springs.
 Although, while it is formed, hot mineral spring water filtered through the stone creating the holes and voids that give it its distinct texture.

 Commonly, travertine is popularly identified by its light coloured beige to white texture.
-However, the colour variations can range from white, grey and brown hues.
+However, the colour variations can range from white, grey, silver and brown and cream hues.

 Travertine has been a popular architectural stone for thousands of years.
 You can see travertine used at the Colosseum in Rome (the largest travertine building in the world) and at the Basilique Du Sacre Coeur in Paris.

-Nowadays, travertine is highly sought after to create a premium tiling look or stone façade.
-Its subtle warm texture and premium luster make it complementary for a variety of residential and commercial styles.
+Nowadays, travertine is highly sought after to create a premium tiling look or stone facade.
+Its subtle warm texture and premium lustre make it complementary for a variety of residential and commercial styles.
 Moreover, the stone colours range from silver, grey to gold and rust hues.

 As well as its good looks, travertine is an incredibly durable stone.
 In modern architecture, travertine is one of the most popular stones used.